mrismanaziz/Reforestation/README.md

-## Geology rocks, but Geography is where it's at!
+## I used to be addicted to the hokey pokey, but I turned myself around.